AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

    >
    >This is exclusive to version 13 of the ODBC Driver but Adobe Campaign Classic can also use SQL Server Native Client drivers 11.0 and 10.0.

+To configure Azure Synapse on Windows:

 1. First, install the Microsoft ODBC driver.
 You can find it in this [page](https://www.microsoft.com/en-us/download/details.aspx?id=50420).

 1. Choose the following files to install: ```your_language\your_architecture\msodbcsql.msi (i.e: English\X64\msodbcsql.msi)```

-1. Once your ODBC driver is installed, you can test it if needed which can be find in this page.
+1. Once your ODBC driver is installed, you can test it if needed.
+For more on this, refer to this [page](https://docs.microsoft.com/en-us/sql/connect/odbc/windows/system-requirements-installation-and-driver-files?view=sql-server-ver15#installing-microsoft-odbc-driver-for-sql-server).

-1. You now need to configure the external account.
-You can find the detailed steps here.
+1. In Campaign Classic, you can then configure your [!DNL Azure Synapse] external account.
+For more on how to configure your external account, refer to this [section](../../platform/using/specific-configuration-database.md#azure-external).

+1. Since Azure Synapse Analytics communicates through the TCP 1433 port, you need to open up this port on the Windows Defender Firewall.
+For more on this, refer to [Windows documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/create-an-outbound-program-or-service-rule).

 ## Configure access to Snowflake {#configure-access-to-snowflake}